Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Be Mindful & Efficient with Limits

 All Apex code is held to specified [governor limits](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_gov_limits.htm).
-When writing code the goal is not to simply stay within the limits, but to write code efficiently so that it consumes the least number of limits possible.
+When writing code the goal is not to simply stay within the limits but to write code efficiently so that it consumes the least number of limits possible.
 If you can refactor a section of code to consume fewer SOQL queries, DML statements, or callouts it is always better to do so even if it means the code is slightly longer or is a little less easy to read.

 #### Know When To Use DML VS Database Methods

 When running a DML operation on a list it is common that if one record fails you **do not** want all of the other records to also fail.
-For this reason it is often preferred to use [Database methods](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_database.htm#apex_System_Database_insert_2) instead of a standard DML operation.
+For this reason, it is often preferred to use [Database methods](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_database.htm#apex_System_Database_insert_2) instead of a standard DML operation.
 When changing data in the database always consider how potential errors should be handled.

 - **Use DML When**: You would like an error that is returned during processing to return an exception as well as block all of the other records from being processed.
 - **Use Database Methods When**: You would like to allow partial success on bulk operations with the ability to review any errors via the results array response.